 Publishing administration

 TuneCore is well known for its publishing-administration offering, which registers your songs and collects mechanical and performance royalties globally for a percentage of those publishing royalties.
 DistroKid also offers publishing tools, but TuneCore’s reputation here is stronger and more established.
-If you do not already understand the difference between the two royalty streams, read music publishing explained and mechanical royalties explained first.
+If you do not already understand the difference between the two royalty streams, read music publishing explained and mechanical royalties explained first, and if you gig or get radio play it is worth knowing how performance royalties are collected too.

 Features and extras